India’s Financial Literacy Ranks 73: Hopeful Insights

+India’s Financial Literacy Scenario is as diverse as the shades of a rainbow dancing in the blue sky.
 Imagine a scenario where understanding money isn’t just about numbers but about the knowledge and skills to manage it wisely.
 India stands at the 73rd spot among 144 countries when it comes to financial literacy, with only 24% of its population considered financially literate.
 But here’s the interesting twist: different surveys tell different tales.
+(Report)

-In 2012, Visa placed India at 23rd among 28 countries, scoring 35 out of 100 in financial literacy.
+In 2012, Visa placed India 23rd among 28 countries, scoring 35 out of 100 in financial literacy.
 India is one of the fastest-growing economies in the world.
 Yet, regardless of the position on these rankings, the overall financial literacy rates in the country remain a cause for concern.

-What’s Behind this Discrepancy?
-It’s a Complex Web of Factors:
+It’s a Complex Web of Factors

 Understanding flows, being confident in making financial choices, having the necessary skills, understanding the economic landscape, and being aware of one’s own background.
 Yet, with the financial literacy rate fixed at just 24%, managing unexpected expenses becomes a daunting task for the majority.